Sketch (2024 film): Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 13 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Victor Stiff of That Shelf positively reviewed the film, writing that "Belle, Lawrence, and Cox each get their moments to shine as the film's leads.
 Belle and Lawrence adeptly handle the film's weightier scenes, believably conveying all of Amber and Jack's emotional complexities."

+Matthew Escosia of Film Geek Guy likens the movie to Steven Spielberg's earlier works, as it "never loses sight of these painful woes and realizations that come along with being a child filled with large emotions.
+The familial touches merges ambitious set pieces with tender scenes.

 Jeremy K. Gover of the Untitled Film Project wrote that "Belle is a revelation and carries this movie with great authority.
 Her ability to balance grief with comedy while finding room to convey childhood innocence is remarkable, a rare find in child actors this young."

 Nick Schager of The Daily Beast called the film "Spielberg-esque" and praised its pre-teen cast, writing, "Belle is both sullen and antagonistic as Amber, albeit not to an off-putting or monotonous degree; her solid performance positions the girl’s fury as an outgrowth of her crushing heartache.
 Lawrence, meanwhile, casts Jack as a smart and brave boy who’s desperate to mend himself and his loved ones, even to a reckless degree.
 Together, they’re two sides of a despondent coin, and yet the film never wallows in pain, finding constant ways to keep things spry and silly."

 In a four-star review for RogerEbert.com, Marya E. Gates called it "a beautiful ode to that power, in its many forms, and a reminder that it’s never too late to work on your pain, not to let it overpower you, and to let the light inside you shine."

 Box office

-As of 5 October 2025, Sketch has grossed $9 million.

-On August 6, 2025, its opening day in theaters at the domestic market, Sketch grossed $2 million at the box office.
+Sketch grossed $8.2 million in the United States and Canada, and $2.6 million in other territories, for a worldwide total of $10.8 million.